Home Assistant: Setting up the Aqara FP2 Presence Sensor

 4. If you wish, update the sensor icon as well.

 Here’s a sample card for my HA dashboard.
 You can see my two custom zones, the whole room occupancy status, and the lux sensor.
-The Office – Cloud binary switch uses the FP2 lux sensor to enable several automations to trigger on the same lux level.
+I also have a graph of the LUX level for the last 24 hours.

 In the figure below you can see the naming convention I used for all FP2 entities.
 I followed this strict naming convention across all FP2 devices.
-Following a strict entity naming convention in HA will pay large dividends in the long run.
+This includes both the Name and the Entity ID.
+The naming convention lets me easily pass the occupancy and LUX sensors to Apple Home via the Homekit integration using an entity wildcard.
+More on that below.

 Home Assistant Sensor Groups